equalitie/ouinet/README.md

 on how to run the client or injector tools.
 The whole process takes a few minutes and requires around 2 GB of storage.

+If you are using a custom built boost library, you can define BOOST_ROOT=/path/to/boost environmental variable for the build-script to use it:

+    BOOST_ROOT=/path/to/boost sh build-ouinet.sh

 ### Running over the Vagrant instance

 #### Install